cmugpi/cmugpi.github.io/topics/git/git-commands/index.md

 {% endhighlight %}

 Now you can make changes and commit as usual on any new branch you create.
-At some point though, you'll want to merge the changes made on one branch to your "main" branch.
+At some point, you'll want to merge the changes made on one branch to your "main" branch.

 ### Merging branches